mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/release-notes/index.md

 ## New Features

-- {{ model.techName }}'s native authentication, and authorization mechanisms are now supported.
+- Added support for both custom and {{model.techName}}'s native authentication and authorization mechanisms
 - Custom authentication, and authorization are also now supported.
 - DSS volume profile support added.
 - user defined functions are now configurable.